The efficiency of resource allocation mechanisms for budget-constrained users: Definitions and notation

-Some important properties of allocation and payment functions are as follows.
-First, they are {\em anonymous}: any permutation of the entries of the input signal vector results in the same permutation of the output.
-So, all users get equal resource shares and are asked equal payments when they submit identical signals.
-The mechanism does not allocate any fraction and does not ask for any payment from a user that submits a zero signal.
-By convention, when some user is the only one with a non-zero signal, she gets the whole resource and is asked a payment of zero.
-Let $(y,\sss_{-i})$ denote the signal vector in which user $i$ has a signal of $y$ and the remaining users have their signals as in $\sss$.
-Viewed as univariate functions (of variable $y$), functions $g_i^M(y,\sss_{-i})$ and $p_i^M(y,\sss_{-i})$ are {\em increasing} and {\em differentiable} in $\R_{\geq0}$ (with the exception of $(y,\sss_{-i})=\zero$).
+Some important properties of allocation and payment functions are as follows: \begin{itemize} \item They are {\em anonymous}: any permutation of the entries of the input signal vector results in the same permutation of the output.
+So, all users get equal resource shares and are asked for equal payments when they submit identical signals; \item The mechanism does not allocate any fraction and does not ask for any payment from a user that submits a zero signal; \end{itemize} Let $(y,\sss_{-i})$ denote the signal vector in which user $i$ has signal $y$ and the remaining users have their signals as in $\sss$.
+Viewed as univariate functions (of variable $y$), the functions $g_i^M(y,\sss_{-i})$ and $p_i^M(y,\sss_{-i})$ are {\em increasing} (with the exception of $(y,\sss_{-i})=(y,\zero_{-i})$ where $g^M_i(y,\zero_{-i})=1$) and {\em differentiable} in $\R_{\geq0}$ (with the exception of $(y,\sss_{-i})=\zero$).
+The above are characteristics that all known mechanisms in the resource allocation literature have (e.g., see~\citep{J07,JT04,JT09,MB03,SH04,YH07}).

+Each user $i$ has \begin{itemize} \item a monotone non-decreasing, concave, and differentiable {\em valuation function} $v_i:[0,1]\rightarrow \R_{\geq 0}$, \footnote{Note that we do not assume that the valuation functions are normalized and it might be the case that $v_i(0)\neq 0$ for some player $i$, which is quite uncommon in the related literature.
+However, observe that any concave function $v$ with an offset of $\alpha > 0$ (i.e., $v(0)=\alpha$) can be approximated by another concave function $\tilde{v}$ with no offset (i.e., $\tilde{v}(0)=0$) but slope large enough so that $\tilde{v}(\epsilon)=v(\epsilon)$ for some arbitrarily small $\epsilon > 0$; $x \geq \epsilon$, the two functions $v$ and $\tilde{v}$ have values that coincide.} so that $v_i(x)$ represents the value that user $i$ has for a resource fraction of $x$;

-Each user $i$ has \begin{itemize} \item a monotone non-decreasing, concave, and differentiable\footnote{We remark that our results hold for semi-differentiable valuation functions as well.
-However, the proof of our characterization (Lemma~\ref{lem:affinization}) is technically more involved.
-So, the differentiability assumption keeps the exposition simple.} {\em valuation function} $v_i:[0,1]\rightarrow \R_{\geq 0}$; $v_i(x)$ represents the value user $i$ has for a resource fraction of $x$; \item a {\em budget} $c_i \in \R_{\geq 0}\cup\{ +\infty \}$, which restricts (i.e., upper-bounds) her payment to the mechanism. \end{itemize} Her {\em utility} from the mechanism is defined as the value she gets for the fraction she is given minus her payment, i.e.,
+\item a {\em private budget} $c_i \in \R_{\geq 0}\cup\{ +\infty \}$, which restricts (upper-bounds) her payment to the mechanism. \end{itemize} Her {\em utility} from the mechanism is defined as the value she gets for the fraction she is given minus her payment, i.e.,

 To capture the fact that budgets impose hard constraints to the users, we technically assume that $u^M_i(\sss)=-\infty$ when $p_i^M(\sss)>c_i$.